 Welcome to the website for the Children with Diabetes UK Advocacy Group.
 We have a large online community of Facebook Groups and a Yahoo email and support group.
-Having a child diagnosed with type 1 diabetes can be a frightening experience.
+Having a child diagnosed with Type 1 Diabetes can be a frightening experience.
 Join our group on Facebook which will put you in touch with other families who are raising children with diabetes.
-The forum is open to anybody who wants to discuss all of the personal and scientific aspects of this condition and how it affects their family’s lives.
+It is open to UK parents and carers who would like to discuss all of the personal and scientific aspects of this condition and how it affects their family’s lives.
 We aim to support families with newly diagnosed children or any families who wish to discuss raising a child with diabetes.

 Who are we?

-The UK Children with Diabetes mailing list forum and the UK Children with Diabetes Advocacy Group are patient led support groups for families of children with diabetes living in the UK and Ireland/Scotland.
+The Children with Diabetes UK (CWD UK) online groups and the Children with Diabetes UK Advocacy Group are patient led support groups for families of children with diabetes living in the UK.
 It is run by families of children with diabetes.
 The UK mailing list was founded in 2002 and the UK CWD Advocacy Group was formed in 2006.
-The mailing list service is provided by Children with Diabetes which operates as an Ohio-based. not-for-profit corporation, but as technology changed we are now based on Facebook and have a Yahoo Group in place of the original mailing list.
+For over 13 years the mailing list service was provided and supported by Children with Diabetes which operates as an Ohio-based. not-for-profit corporation, but as technology changed we are now based on Facebook and have a Yahoo Group in place of the original mailing list.